Recipes About winners Food Frenzy Reviews Advertising DIY and Crafts

-Usually every Easter I make my grandmother’s Pound Cake recipe, that my mother forbids me to post about!
-It makes a double loaf sized portion and since it is only the 5 of us this Easter I was a little reluctant to have all the cake leftover for me to eat.
-Granted I could halve the recipe, in which I have done before.
+Usually every Easter I make my grandmother’s Pound Cake recipe that I have modified.
+It makes a double loaf sized portion and since it is only the 5 of us this Easter, I was a little reluctant to have all the cake leftover for me to eat.

 Next to chocolate cake with chocolate frosting, Carrot Cake is my other favorite.